 Leave notes for yourself – whenever you add a comment to your revision plan, you have the option of leaving a note for yourself.
 Consider using this space to write some specific ideas about how you might act on that piece of feedback: what will you write? where will you do research? who do you need to talk to?

 You can think more broadly about all the feedback you’ve received – the “Additional Revision Notes” section near the bottom of the revision plan will allow you to write anything else you might need to keep in mind as you revise.
-This space is particularly helpful for addressing things you know you need to deal with but that might not have been addressed in the reviews of your writing.
 Think about insights you gained from:

 reading peers’ drafts